embj-org/ej/guides/src/01-Builder.md

 ---

-Now that we've ensured everything is working, it's now time to use EJ.
+Now that we've ensured everything is working, it's time to use EJ.

 ## Step 2: Install EJB